Advanced General Aviation Transport Experiments

-The Advanced General Aviation Transport Experiments (AGATE) project was a consortium of NASA, the FAA, the general aviation industry and a number of universities.
+The Advanced General Aviation Transport Experiments (AGATE) project was an eight-year technology development and testing project within NASA implemented through an alliance of NASA, the FAA, the general aviation industry and a number of universities.
 Its goal was to create a Small Aviation Transportation System (SATS) as an alternative to short-range automotive trips for both private and business transportation needs.
-The Small Aviation Transportation System will make many time-sensitive short-haul trips more affordable for business, medical, public safety and recreational pursuits.
+The Small Aviation Transportation System was intended to make many time-sensitive short-haul trips more affordable for business, medical, public safety and recreational pursuits.

-Consortium creation
+Alliance creation

 The AGATE Alliance was launched in 1994 and born out of an effort to stem the gradual decline of general aviation innovation in the United States.
 It played an instrumental role in the forging of joint technology development and testing partnerships between Government, industry and vital non-profit contributors.

-The AGATE Alliance was organized as an operating partnership between government, industry, and academia established to develop new ways of reviving the troubled general aviation industry.
-The partnership is the product of two years of government-industry collaboration.
-The Alliance, composed of representatives from each partnership sector, has been formed to give the revitalization effort formal structure.
+The AGATE Alliance was organized as an operating alliance between government, industry, and academia established to develop new ways of reviving the troubled general aviation industry.
+The Alliance was the product of two years of government-industry collaboration.
+The Alliance, composed of representatives from each partnership sector, was formed to give the revitalization effort formal structure.
 It will also leverage and focus resources for higher risk efforts with higher payoffs.